akinsiraifedayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute would add execute commands to the owner of the file hello 6-multiple_permissions adds execute permission to owner and group and read permission to others pn the file hello 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello
+5-execute would add execute commands to the owner of the file hello 6-multiple_permissions adds execute permission to owner and group and read permission to others pn the file hello 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond sets the file hello to have no permissions for owner and group but all permissions for others